yieniggu/web3-exercise/README.md

 1. They see their balnces of both USDX and MyStock.
 1. When the buyer submits a buy transaction (see 4 in user flow), a line appears on the seller's screen showing how many unit the buyer wants, and what's the total USDX value for the transaction.
     1. There are 2 buttons at the end of the row: a red `reject` and a green `accept` buttons.
-1. When the sller clicks `accept`, they use their Web3 wallet to send the proper units of MyStock **to the broker's address**.
+1. When the seller clicks `accept`, they use their Web3 wallet to send the proper units of MyStock **to the broker's address**.
+1. You'll then show some animation showing that the transaction is executing.
+1. At the end of the transaction, both balances (USDX and MyStock) will update for the buyer.

 ### Broker flow